-The dental cosmetic work in the UK is infallible, either.
+The dental cosmetic work in the UK isn’t infallible, either.
 Simon Cowell’s teeth were widely ridiculed for looking fake.
 But there was no mention of any UK or US dentist botching his teeth.

 So, it’s not that Turkish teeth are bad.
-Dental crowns or veneers is a cosmetic procedure, and delivering on the aesthetics is something that experienced dentists can do for you.
+Dental crowns or veneers are a cosmetic procedure, and delivering on the aesthetics is something that experienced dentists can do for you.

 Are Turkey Teeth Safe?

 Registered Turkish dentists working in Ministry of Health-regulated clinics have been providing safe dental treatments to many locals and foreigners.